zoli-LND/Heckaton_May16/README.md

 ## Data visualisation

 Seeing the charts helps the analysis.
-I tried different charts with different contents.
+Different charts with different contents were tried.
 The most useful were the following ones:

 * Customer Age vs. Total Transaction Count
 * Age, Transactions and Revolving Balance